0x00019913/sceney/README.md

 - Project 46 looks meh.
 Quite possibly won't finish.
 - Project 7 is next.
 Either that or the antelope skull from project 46.
 - Perhaps music?
 SunVox seems like a good candidate.
 - If not running this off some different machine, files can be locally loaded via server.js.
-Start it up in terminal (node server.js), then go to localhost:3000/index.html.
+Start it up in terminal ("nodejs server.js", assuming Node.JS is set up and you've installed Express via npm), then go to localhost:3000/index.html.
 Simply loading index.html doesn't work locally because something to do with security and not loading resources via the FILE protocol.